 - invoice date

 - a description of services or the quantity and price of goods delivered

 - remittance address, even required when payment is by Automated Clearing House (ACH)

 Invoices, with a PO number referenced, should be submitted electronically.
-Based upon the anticipated volume of activities, we ask that you either participate in one of our established programs for submitting invoices or that you email PDF images, with each invoice being its own PDF document, to firstname.lastname@example.org.
-Vendors should not send invoices to individual departments at NYU Langone or its satellite faculty offices, as that will further delay processing and payments.
+Based upon the anticipated volume of activities, we ask that you either participate in one of our established programs for submitting invoices or that you email PDF images, with each invoice being its own PDF document, to the email address that corresponds with your entity: NYU Langone Health to email@example.com or NYU Langone Hospital—Long Island to firstname.lastname@example.org.
+Suppliers should not send invoices to individual departments within the respective organizations or their satellite offices, as that will further delay processing and payments.